 Supreme Court for appeals

-District Civil Courts
+🔹 Civil Courts in India

 🎥 Want to know how Indian courts work?
 Watch our Court System in India Explained video on YouTube.